gibranz9305/sep10-freedom-project/blog/entry02.md

 ## EDP
 Currently at my project, I believe I am at step 3 of the *EDP* (_Engineering Design Process_) as I have still not planned the most *promising* solution, which is step 4.
 I am still brainstorming and planning how I will organize and execute my creative project, through my notes and blogs like this one.
 I belive I will be at step 4 when I can finish my planning and know what my final information will be that I can apply towards my project.
 ## Skills
 Some skills I have been developing in are Communication and Problem Composition.
-The reason
+The reason for picking these skills was because I communicated with my classmates to give me ideas on how to succesfully complete this Blog.
+When I first got this assignment, I split the work based on the rubric and tackled each thing one by one, breaking it down and making it easier for my to complete each section.
+With the communication of my classmates and I, and breaking down the Blog into many different parts, it became easier for me and made it possible to complete it.